Andrepereira2001/feup-lbaw-2021/eap.md

 | __US6.6__ | Browse Projects | high | As an Admin, I want to be able to browse through projects, so that I can iterate through the existing projects | FR.701, FR.032 |
 | __US6.7__ | View Project | high | As an Admin, I want view project details, so that I can validate the curret usage of the given features| FR.702 |

-Some features and requirements, not previously noted as an user story we leave here in text:
+Some __features and requirements__, not previously noted as an user story we leave here in text:
 1. (FR.501) Add user to project: for now this is possible, however not through the invite method, because the email feature is not yet implemented.
 2. (FR.032) Full-text search: this is used in searching for projects or tasks, as well as for the Admin.
 3. (FR.031) Exact match search: this is used in searching users to add them to projects, to assign them to tasks or as an Admin to simply search for them.

-Some notes about using the application:
+Some notes about the current __use of the application__:
 1. To do some kind of search where there is a button search, it is all included in a form so it is necessary to click in the submit button.
 This happens in the user page to search for some specific filter or order mode.
 2. When you assign tasks when there is another user already assigned to it, another task is created assigned to the user you selected.
 It does not appear in the page of that task because it creates other that is only displayed in the project page.
+At the creation time, for now, you can only assign one project member, to the task and to assign new ones you need to add it afterawards.
 3. For now, due to the fact that invites are not yet implemented, when an user is added to a project you need to refresh the page in order to see it appear in the members section.
+4. Just to remember some rules talked in the previous artifacts, when an user wants to leave a project and it is the only coordinator it is not allowed to do it, having to leave the project with at least one coordinator besides him.
+5. Note that to create new projects and tasks you need to give them a name, otherwise it does not submit the form.
+6. For last, when authenticated the logo in the left top corner redirects every user to its user page (where projects are presented).

 #### 1.2.
 Implemented Web Resources

-The web resources that were implemented in the prototype are presented in the next section.
+The web resources that were implemented in the present prototype are displayed in the next section.

 __Module M01: Authentication and Individual Profile__